 Focus on finding four things that you can feel.
 (Example: clothes, wind from a fan, chair)

 Now identify three things you can hear.
 (Example: someone talking, dog barking, music)

 Next focus on two different smells.
 (Example: perfume, lotion, foods)

 Finally, what is one thing you can taste.
 Even if you don’t have any food in your mouth at this point, there is probably an aftertaste of something you did eat or just run your tongue over your teeth.

 If my mind starts racing about everything I have to do at work that day, I’ll use this method to get out of my head and enjoy my walk to the office.

 Deep breathing and stretching

-So try some of these suggestions and let me know if you notice any difference in mindset or the way you feel.
+So try some of these suggestions and let me know if you notice any difference in the way you feel.
 After a couple of months, come back and leave me a comment on whether you are feeling a little more optimistic or less stressed.
 I would love to hear from you.
 And if you have any other suggestions, definitely leave those below!

 Breathe in, breathe out,